Research projects

-Presentations: IFM Brown Bag 2020 (University of Bern), EFMA 2021 (University of Leeds), Swiss Society of Economics & Statistics Annual Congress 2021 (University of Zurich), EEA Women in Economics 2021, Bern Data Science Day 2021 (University of Bern), Big Data and Machine Learning in Finance Conference 2021 (Polytechnic of Milan), CEBRA Annual Meeting 2021 (MIT Golub Center for Finance and Policy), 28th Finance Forum (Nova SBE), IFABS 2021 Oxford Conference (University of Oxford), Tepper Finance Brown Bag (Tepper School of Business, Carnegie Mellon University), Young Scholars Conference on Machine Learning in Economics & Finance of the Philadelphia Fed, AEA/ASSA Annual Meeting 2022 (AEA Poster Session), 8th Emerging Scholars in Banking and Finance (Bayes Business School).
+Presentations: IFM Brown Bag 2020 (University of Bern), EFMA 2021 (University of Leeds), Swiss Society of Economics & Statistics Annual Congress 2021 (University of Zurich), EEA Women in Economics 2021, Bern Data Science Day 2021 (University of Bern), Big Data and Machine Learning in Finance Conference 2021 (Polytechnic of Milan), CEBRA Annual Meeting 2021 (MIT Golub Center for Finance and Policy), 28th Finance Forum (Nova SBE), IFABS 2021 Oxford Conference (University of Oxford), Tepper Finance Brown Bag 2021 (Tepper School of Business, Carnegie Mellon University, Pittsburgh), Young Scholars Conference on Machine Learning in Economics & Finance 2021 (Federal Reserve Bank of Philadelphia), AEA/ASSA Annual Meeting 2022 (AEA Poster Session), 8th Emerging Scholars in Banking and Finance Conference 2022 (Bayes Business School, London), OECD Seminar 2023 (OECD, Paris).

 Media: ifo Institute, Frankfurter Allgemeine Zeitung